 7.4.13.1 Introduction

-The <group> resource represents a group of resources of the same or mixed types.
+The <group> resource represents a group of resources of the same or mixed resource types.
 The <group> resource can be used to do bulk manipulations on the resources represented by the memberIDs attribute.
-The <group> resource contains an attribute that represents the members of the group and a virtual resource (the <fanOutPoint>) that allows operations to be applied to the resources represented by those members.
+The <group> resource contains an attribute that represents the members of the group and a virtual resource (e.g. <fanOutPoint>, < semanticFanOutPoint>) that allows operations to be applied to the resources represented by those members.
 The detailed description can be found in clause 9.6.13 in TS-0001 [6].

 Table 7.4.13.1-1: Data type definition of <group> resource